clintel-1100/gh-actions-course/README.md

 Repository for GitHub Actions Udemy course.
+This has been edited.